 To the best of our knowledge there are no market microstructure models that explicitly take into account the features of commodity futures markets.
 The closest models come from work on index futures that cover a basket of securities.
 Most prominent is the work by Kumar and Seppi (1994) who assume N different non-dividend paying securities and an index futures contract on a buy-and-hold portfolio of a subset of these stocks.
 In Kumar and Seppi's model, specialists in the cash market observe a signal, and floor traders of the futures index observe a signal about the value of the index but not the individual securities.
 A key feature they build into the model is a lag in the information transmittal between the cash and futures markets because specialists only observe order flows from their own market, and not the other.
 This lag in information transmittal allows for arbitrageurs, who possess faster telecommunication technologies, to learn from transactions in both markets and make profitable trades in the cash and futures markets.
 In common futures market parlance, these 'arbitrageurs' are analogous to spread traders who trade in both nearby and deferred contracts hoping to profit on relative price movements.

 There are some important distinctions between the arbitrageurs as imagined in the Kumar and Seppi model and spread traders in a futures market.
 Namely, the basis between a composite of cash security prices and the price of a futures index of the same basket should behave in very predictable ways (the basis, in theory, should only vary with interest rates and expected changes in dividend yields if information is symmetric).
 In contrast, the spread between the price of two commodity futures contracts with different maturities depends on many more uncertain structural variables: domestic and international consumption, exchange rates, production or distribution bottlenecks, and weather among other things.
 The arbitrageurs in Kumar and Seppi's model need only to wait for others in the marketplace to learn to profit.
-The futures market spread trader entertains much more risk in betting on relative price changes between to futures maturities.
+The futures market spread trader entertains much more risk in betting on relative price changes between two futures maturities.

 However, Kumar and Seppi's model yields two empirical predictions that provide insight.
 Their Proposition 1 states that it may not be optimal for the arbitrageur to hold a perfectly offsetting position.
 Because there is a time lag over which the specialists learn about realized market signals in the other market, it may be optimal for the arbitrageur to hold a net long or net short position in the cash or index futures market.
 As noted above, the commodity futures market is even noisier and so this proposition may hold for commodity futures as well.
 Next, their proposition two states that the correlation between arbitrageurs' stock and futures orders is negative, meaning if they are long the in the cash basket of securities they are likely to be short the basket of index futures, or vice versa.
 If arbitrageurs only made perfectly offsetting orders in the cash and futures markets, this would trivially be a perfect negative correlation.
 What this behavior means for bids, offers, and relative transaction prices in the cash and futures market is unclear because the arbitrageurs' activities could cause the cash and futures prices to come together or cause them to diverge.